esphome/esphome-docs/components/display/index.rst

   - ``BINARY``: Two colors, suitable for 1 color displays or 2 color image in color displays.
 Uses 1 bit per pixel, 8 pixels per byte.
   - ``GRAYSCALE``: Full scale grey.
 Uses 8 bits per pixel, 1 pixel per byte.
+  - ``RGBA``: Full RGB color stored.
+Uses 4 bytes per pixel.
+Any pixel that is fully transparent will not be drawn.
   - ``RGB24``: Full RGB color stored.
 Uses 3 bytes per pixel.
   - ``RGB565``: Lossy RGB color stored.
 Uses 2 bytes per pixel.
   - ``TRANSPARENT_BINARY``: One color, any pixel that is fully transparent will not be drawn, and any other pixel